-As a result of the COVID-19 impacts, 47% of the active vanpools in March 2020 either disbanded or parked their non-operational vehicle at their homes.
-With the economy and workforce in an upheaval, VanClub has temporarily ceased outreach activities and the recruitment of new vanpools.
-During this period, VanClub continued to subsidize active vanpools and discontinued subsidies for parked, non-operational vanpools.
-Additionally, for groups that continued to vanpool to work, VanClub temporarily relaxed the minimum program requirements (on occupancy and minimum days each month) to continue subsidy support for the remaining active vanpools.
+As a result of the COVID-19 impacts, the active vanpools that ceased operations from March to July 2020 have not returned to their regular commute patterns.
+With safety concerns, as well as the economy and workforce in an upheaval, VanClub temporarily ceased outreach activities in FY 2020/21, along with the recruitment of new vanpools.
+Given the impact the pandemic has had on the workforce and the need to continue social distancing during one's commute, VanClub continues to relax the minimum program requirements (on occupancy and minimum days each month) to continue subsidy support for the active vanpools as they struggle to retain and recruit passengers.